 In 2004 Dr Ted Caplow founded New York Sun Works and created the Science Barge; a floating, sustainable urban farm located on the Hudson River.
 It was the first demonstration of a high-yield, commercial-grade urban food production facility which was powered by wind and solar energy, heated with vegetable oil, and irrigated by rainwater.

 The ownership of the Science Barge program has been assumed by Groundwork Hudson Valley, located in Yonkers, NY.
-For information about public tours, opening times and education programming, please follow this link to the Groundwork Hudson Valley website

 In 2016 Dr. Ted Caplow opened the Miami Science Barge, a floating marine laboratory and public environmental education center that catalyzes the local effort to build a sustainable Miami.
 Located on Biscayne Bay, in Miami, FL, the Barge hosts a variety of living systems and marine experiments that display cutting-edge science and engage the public with their environment.

 The Miami Science Barge is now part of the the Phillip and Patricia Frost Museum of Science, serving as a natural extension of the topics and learning opportunities offered by the museum’s Aquarium and science exhibitions.
 On board the barge, visitors will participate in active investigations into the surrounding marine life—from plankton to fish—while having a front-row view of the manatee families, dolphins and sea birds that sometimes visit the area.
 As a major focal point for STEM education, the barge will also be a part of the museum’s citizen science (or crowd-sourced science)program, which offers the community an opportunity to connect with ongoing research projects and the work of scientists.